Indirect Programming18 Apr 2018

-For simple tasks, like generating Binomial numbers, expressing directly is still the most effcient approach.
+For simple tasks, like generating Bernoulli numbers, expressing directly is still the most effcient approach.
 More the more complex tasks previously out of reach, we can now express a functional outcome and have the computer fill in the gaps.

 Refinforcement learning is still a blunt and inefficient instrument.
 It’s very hard to get anything to work, even with extensive hyperparameter tuning and wide searches through program space.
 The promise of meta-refinforcement-learning is that reinforcement learning will become reliable and even easy for a practicioner.

 Early in computing, when compilers first appeared they could take an abstract representation of human instructions and convert them to executable code.
 Compiler bugs were common and the languages at hand were clunky and inexpressive.
 In the future it appears that meta-RL algorithms may improve as compilers did, but there has been minimal progress in improving the expressibility of our tool for expression, the reward function.

 Classic reward functions are one-dimensional scalar values.
 As a language, these have even greater problems with expressibility than early program languages.
 Some progress is being made in how to define what we meant, not what we said using examples that indrectly describe a reward function, but the problem looks to require a new language altogether.